Skip to content

 The Best Places in Alaska to Watch the Gleaming Lights

-Honestly, when the aurora borealis are up in the sky, you can see them from several points in Alaska.
-However, since you are in hot pursuit of the lights, you need to waste no time.
-Thus, we will guide you to the spots where your chances will be maximized.
+When the aurora borealis are up in the sky, you can see them from several points in Alaska.
+However, since you are in hot pursuit of the lights, you must waste no time.
+Thus, we will guide you to the spots where your chances will be maximised.

 Fairbanks